 Parish office hours

 Trinity Gospel Choir Our Ecumenical Trinity Gospel choir will lead us in song on the third Sunday of each month at the 12.00 noon Mass, after they have led the singing in Christ Church Cathedral at the 10 am family service.

-Confirmation Date Confirmation took place on June 4th., 2016 at 11 am.
-Congratulations to all!!
-Well done to the parents and guardians of the children.
-A sincere thank you to the teachers and staff of the school.
+Confirmation Date Congratulations to the boys in De La Salle, Stephen Street, who were confirmed this month, in accordance with the Covid-19 recommendations.
+Our sincere best wishes to the boys, the parents and guardians of the children, and also to the teachers and staff of the school.
 Please remember all our confirmation candidates and their families in your prayers, thank you.

 Click here to see Newsletter 20th December, 2020.